reicalasso/beyond_transformer/docs/archive/forward_backward_flow.md

-# Forward/Backward Flow and Variable Interactions in Neural State Machine
+# Forward/Backward Flow and Variable Interactions in PULSE

-This document defines the forward and backward computational flow in the Neural State Machine architecture and details how memory, attention, and state variables interact.
+This document defines the forward and backward computational flow in the PULSE architecture and details how memory, attention, and state variables interact.

 ## 1. Forward Pass Flow